NOTE: This article references "informz" -- a previous name of the Higher Logic Informz product.

 Step 2 - Setup HTML Template

-The Setup HTML Template section is an HTML editor with several features that help you build you look and feel.
-There are several options at the top of the editor.
-These include:
+The Setup Advanced HTML Template step has an HTML editor with several features that help you build consistency into your template.
+There are several options at the top of the window.

-- DOCTYPE - Specifies the document type as either No DOCTYPE or HTML5 (for responsive design).
+- HTML DOCTYPE - Specify the document type as either No DOCTYPE or HTML5 (for responsive design).

-- HTML Head Tags - Sets the head tags for the HTML.
+- HTML Head Tags - Set the head tags for the HTML.
 Note that some email clients will remove this information from a template, so it is best to include inline code styles!

-- HTML Body Tag Parameters - Basic parameters for the body tag.
+- HTML Body Tag Parameters - Specify basic parameters for the body tag.

-- Use Standard Footer?- Includes the standard, required unsubscribe and subscription modify links from MA Professional.
+- Use Standard Footer?- Check this to include the standard, required unsubscribe and subscription modify links from Informz.
 Note that the standard footer will not match the template’s styles.
 Uncheck the box to remove the standard footer (so that you can design your own).

 The Template section allows you to work directly with the code to design your template.
 Additionally, by default, each template includes one or more Location Codes (indicated by dual percent signs on either side of the code).
 Here is an example: